Embedding-based Music Emotion Recognition Using Composite Loss: Experiments

+Regarding the embedding spaces based on the CCA and KL-divergence losses, their dimensionalities are set to $D^{(cca)} = D^{(kl)} = 1024$.
+Based on our experiments, we recommend to set the threshold for the correlation-based similarity $P$, the margin in the KL-divergence loss $\alpha$ and the combination weight for the composite loss $\lambda$ to default values of $(P,\alpha,\lambda) = (0.4,1.0,0.5)$ when testing our approach on a new dataset.
+It is nevertheless possible to optimise these values on a specific dataset by following the optimisation strategy detailed in Appendix~\ref{sec:tuning_CMER-CL}.
+The results in the next subsections were obtained using the optimal hyper-parameters $(P,\alpha,\lambda) = (0.5,1.0,0.6)$ on DEAM and $(P,\alpha,\lambda) = (0.7,2.0,0.5)$ on PMEmo.

-We used an embedding dimension $d$ of $1024$ for both embedding spaces $\mathcal{C}^{(cca)}$ and $\mathcal{C}^{(kl)}$, and Adam \cite{adam_optimisation} as the optimisation algorithm with an initial learning rate of 1e-5.
-The optimal value of the margin $\alpha$ depends on the weight parameter $\lambda$ (in Eq.~(\ref{eq:Compositing-CCA-RankLoss})).
-The ablation study in Section~\ref{subsec:ablation_studies} is conducted by fixing $\alpha$ at $1.0$.
-In addition, the split proportion to form a training and evaluation datasets was set to 8:2.
-Therefore, the DEAM dataset is split into 1441 and 361 samples, while the PMEmo dataset is split into 560 and 141 samples.
-The models were trained for 5001 and 10001 epochs on the DEAM and PMEmo datasets, respectively.
-We implemented all the code using TensorFlow library (version 1.15) on a 64GB RAM machine with Intel i9-9900K CPU, NVIDIA RTX 2080Ti GPU and CUDA version 10.0.
+Our EMER-CL model is trained using Adam \cite{adam_optimisation} as the optimiser with an initial learning rate of $1e^{-5}$.
+The model was trained for $5001$ and $10001$ epochs on DEAM and PMEmo, respectively.
+We implemented all the codes using TensorFlow library (version $1.15$) on a machine equipped with Intel i9-9900K CPU, $64$GB RAM, NVIDIA RTX 2080Ti GPU and CUDA version $10.0$.